MAST Tutorial

 prefab_spawn(prefab_fleet_raider, {"fleet_difficulty": DIFFICULTY, "START_X": 1000, "START_Y": 20000, "START_Z": -100})

 DIFFICULTY setting?
-This can be used for other labels as well, and makes the use of labels very flexible.
+This can be used for other labels as well, and makes labels very flexible.

-Note that the data is effectivley a python Dictionary, if you want to dig into those more.
-You might also be wondering more about fleets, how they work, and how they cam be further customized with composition and AI, but again, those topics are beyond the scope of this tutorial.
+Note that the data argument is effectively a Python Dictionary, if you want to dig into those more.
+Fleets, their AI, and further customization are topics beyond the scope of this tutorial.

 8. Utilizing Roles